rishabhhastu/SDN-NFV-in-Public-Safety/README.md

 ./pymongo.sh &
 ```

 Add / Update a record in the mongoDB using the WebGUI.
-Verify the update in the remote central DB.
+Verify the update in the remote central DB automatically.